v24dao/qmul-dsa-group/README.md

 - Spend 30–40 minutes on each problem before seeking help:
   - Read through the problem carefully
   - Look out for edge cases
-  - Select an approach, remembering to the tradeoffs between different approaches
+  - Select an approach, remembering to consider the tradeoffs between different approaches
+    - It may be helpful to come up with a naive/ brute force approach first, and a more optimal one after
   - Verbalise and/or write down the time and space complexity of your approach
   - Pseudocode and/or sketch out your approach on a whiteboard/ in a notebook
   - Attempt the problem with a coded soluton (Python is recommended)
   - Debug and optimise your solution when necessary
 - If unsuccessful, refer to the following resources, then spend another 20-30 minutes on problem:
   - Hints tab on [LeetCode](https://leetcode.com/)
-  - The explanation (first) portion of the relevant [NeetCode](https://www.youtube.com/@NeetCodeIO) video
+  - The explanation (first) portion of the relevant [NeetCode video](https://www.youtube.com/@NeetCodeIO)

 ### After Attempt:
 - Refer to the model solutions on LeetCode/NeetCode and compare it to your own